danijeljw/danijelj/source/je-suivre-rivieres/holiday.md

 _(Just a side note, Melbourne is difficult to write about because so much has change since I last visited there.
 I wish I could re-explore it again and show you all these wonderful things and discover new points of interest with you.)_

+Go grab something for dinner when you're ready near the Star City Casino.
+If your hotel is along the way then stop in there to change your shoes and dress.
+Put something a bit fancy on and get ready to blow $50.
+Physically take $50 with you, no more.

+After dinner, head on in, and spend $1 here and $2 there.
+Try a new game you've never quipped your hand at before.
+Lose or win it's all in the spirit of fun and holiday.
+Don't give in to anything.
+Risk is your maiden and she will play your hand to her best turn.

 # Jour 11 - Melbourne

-# Jour 12 - Hobart

-# Jour 13 - Hobart

-# Jour 14 - Adelaide
+# Jour 12 - Adelaide

 Wake up and kiss me good morning.
 Get dressed, and head out.
 You're on your way to see some amazing things today.

 You'll be headed to the hills

-# Jour 15 - Adelaide
+# Jour 13 - Adelaide

-# Jour 16 - Home
+# Jour 14 - Home

 Spend the day at home and just relax.
 Don't do anything.
 I'll come over and give you head rubs, hand rubs, leg rubs, and all kinds of rubs. 😉